NisargUpadhyayIITJ/ICS_CP_GuardianHackers/README.md

 ## Prerequisites

 VSCode should be installed on the system.
+Use GCC compiler on windows to run and test the code.

 ## Usage